BorrowSanitizer/docs/src/dev/retags.md

     variants: IndexMap<VariantIdx, RetagPlan>,
 }
 ```
 By default, a retag plan will cover the full layout of a type.
-However, developers will also be able to adjust the precision of this step using a new unstable flag `-Zcodgen-retag-fields`, which will take three options:
+However, developers will also be able to adjust the precision of this step using a new unstable flag `-Zcodegen-retag-fields`, which will take three options:
 * `all` (default) - Always recurse.
 * `none` - Never recurse.
 Unsound.
 * `scalar` - Only recurse into scalar values.
-This matches Miri's [`-Zmiri-retag-fields`](https://github.com/rust-lang/miri/blob/7d5ae365eb1db28d15e540d43a50530a49512db4/README.md?plain=1#L467) flag.
+This matches Miri's [`-Zmiri-retag-fields`](https://github.com/rust-lang/miri/blob/7d5ae365eb1db28d15e540d43a50530a49512db4/README.md?plain=1#L467) flag exactly.

 After creating a plan, we will use it to determine how we project through the `PlaceRef` or `OperandRef` being retagged to emit each intrinsic call.
 When we reach `RetagPlan::Recurse`, we will branch to each variant, creating a new basic block for retagging its contents.
 Each "variant block" will eventually branch to a single "terminator block".
 For example, if we were retagging a value of type `Either<A, B>`, where `A` and `B` both contain references, we will generate two variant blocks: one for the `Left` variant and another for the `Right` variant.
 We will `br` to either block, and then each block will branch to the same terminator block.